 The allowable material group number differences are based on the building classification and the location of the material in the building.
-It is also dependant on whether the building contains a sprinkler system in accordance with Specification E1.5, and whether the material is used as a wall or ceiling lining.
+It is also dependent on whether the building contains a sprinkler system in accordance with Specification E1.5, and whether the material is used as a wall lining or a ceiling lining.

-The locations within the building referred to in Table 2 are fire-isolated exits, public corridors, specific areas and other areas.
+The locations within the building referred to in Table 3 are fire-isolated exits, fire control rooms, public corridors, specific areas and other areas.
 The definition of specific areas differs according to the use of the building.
 The specific areas are as follows:

-- for Class 2 and 3 buildings, a sole-occupancy unit. - for Class 5 buildings, open plan offices with a minimum floor dimension/floor to ceiling height ratio>5. - for Class 6 buildings, shops or other buildings with a minimum floor dimension/floor to ceiling height ratio>5. - for Class 9a health care buildings, patient care areas. - · for Class 9b theatres and halls, etc an auditorium. - for Class 9b schools, a classroom. - for Class 9c aged care buildings, resident use areas.
+- for Class 2 and 3 buildings, a sole-occupancy unit; - for Class 5 buildings, open plan offices with a minimum floor dimension/floor to ceiling height ratio >5; - for Class 6 buildings, shops or other buildings with a minimum floor dimension/floor to ceiling height ratio >5; - for Class 9a health care buildings, patient care areas; - for Class 9b theatres and halls, etc, an auditorium; - for Class 9b schools, a classroom; and - for Class 9c aged care buildings, resident use areas.